parinay/RESTfulGo/README.md

  - How to write a simple, basic RESTful API.
  - Handling multiple endpoints using routers.
  - CRUD operations.
+ - Use Makefile.
+ - Use 'multistage' Dockerfile.
- - Use JWT for securing endpoints.
+ - Authorize endpoints using JWT middleware.
  - Use postgreSQL DB.
  - Use GORM.